Key Takeaways

 Paying Bills With Car Title Loans

-Car title loans are called many different names, such as pink slip loans and auto equity loans.
-And no matter what they’re called, they can be risky.
+Car title loans can be used to pay bills or consolidate debt since loan amounts can be high.
+Car title loans are also called pink slip loans and auto equity loans.
 They are similar to auto pawn loans obtained at a pawnbroker store.
 Car title loans usually have a quick approval process because eligibility is based on the value of your vehicle and not your current credit score.

 You could receive a loan with a car title loan based on a small percentage of the overall resale value.
-This may be enough money to cover medical bills when health insurance doesn’t cover certain services.
+This may be enough money to cover emergency expenses, but they are a risky option for borrowers.

 A lender determines the value of a car by considering the make, model, year, and other specifics.
 If your car is an older model or damaged in any way, you could receive a lot less money than you would if the car was in better condition.
 The interest rates are usually very high, so this loan option is sometimes deemed predatory.